sonatype/helm3-charts/README.md

 To test Helm Charts locally you will need to follow the next steps:

 1. Install docker, helm, kubectl, and [minikube](https://minikube.sigs.k8s.io/docs/start/), if you don't already have it on your local workstation.
+    * You could also use docker with k8s enabled instead of minikube.
+You don't need both.
 2. Start up minikube: `minikube start`
 3. Confirm minikube is up and running: `minikube status`
 4. List the existing pods in the cluster: `kubectl get pods`  (There should not be anything listed at this point.)